Monday, September 11, 2017

 I sheltered under the willow trees with my hood up. others had umbrellas and proper all weather gear for walking.

 The guys here are wearing "flash" for a reason.
-It all became clear lat First we walked to this water mill house and our guide explained how water was supplied to the old tower house and fish ponds.
-Basically it has a water wheel..
+It all became clear as First we walked to this water mill house and our guide explained how water was supplied to the old tower house and fish ponds.
+I needed to keep an eye on the guys in flash as the way to the ruin was not at all clear.

 Then off down the lanes to the ruin I had come to see.
-This was my first glimpse of it after all the antisipation and reaserch into the Mauleverer family.
+This was my first glimpse of it after all the anticipation and research into the Mauleverer family.
 They were the last people to live in the tower house.
 Edmund Mauleverer died in 1679 and his wife and daughter emigrated to America.
+The times were complicated.
+The Mauleverer family rejected Edmund's wife and child when he died and his brother removed all mention of him from the family tree and bible.
+The Quakers took them under their care.

 On the tour we first followed the rainy path up the hill above the ruin so that our guide could point out some bumps and inclines and explain what it is thought was there in the 17th century.
 To me it just looked like a field with cows long grass and cow pats. once it all had been pointed out for me I got the picture of how fabulous this tower must have been.